Title 201 | Chapter 016 | Regulation 735REG

 (3)

 The former licenseepermit holder may apply for reinstatement of the licensepermit within five (5) years from the date of expiration in accordance with 201 KAR 16:732.
-A reinstatement application shall be required during this period; an application for a new license shall not be accepted until five (5) years after the last date of expiration.
+A Reinstatement Application for Registered AAHP Facilities, as incorporated by reference in 201 KAR 16:775, shall be required during this period; an Application for AAHP Facility Registration, as incorporated by reference in 201 KAR 16:772, for a new license shall not be accepted until five (5) years after the last date of expiration.

 Section 4.